adamchainz/django-upgrade/README.rst

 ``--only <fixer_name>``
 -----------------------

-This option makes django-upgrade run only the named fixer (names are documented below).
+Run only the named fixer (names are documented below).
 The fixer must still be enabled by ``--target-version``.
 Select multiple fixers with multiple ``--only`` options.